 So what might make you more prone to developing stress induced CVD?
 Turns out that it may partly be due to your personality and how you approach everyday encounters.
 In a large prospective study, Newman et al. (2011) found that observed, or displayed acts of hostility were associated with a doubled risk of incident heart disease as compared to no hostility.
 My mom is not a hostile person, and does not generally exhibit aggressive behavior or anger towards others.
 As Newman and colleagues (2011) discussed, it could be that the presence of hostility increases CVD risk, regardless of severity.
 This idea was highlighted in the fact that any observed degree of hostility increased CVD risk, whereas no observed hostility did not and could serve a protective effect.
 However, as Whooley & Wong (2011) note, although hostility was predictive of CVD, since hostility is also associated with poor health behaviors such as physical inactivity or poor diet we cannot determine true cause and effect.
-However, regardless of whether hostility on its own causes increased risk of CVD, if it also has potential to increase unhealthy behaviors that too cause increased risk of CVD then this seems bad enough regardless of a true cause and effect relationship stands.
+However, regardless of whether hostility on its own causes increased risk of CVD, if it also has potential to increase unhealthy behaviors that too cause increased risk of CVD then this seems bad enough regardless of whether a true cause and effect relationship exists.

 I have discussed what factors could have increased my mom’s risk of CVD, but what could have reduced it?
 My mom is generally a happy person, with high positive emotionality, which has been associated with lower risk for a variety of diseases.
 Interestingly, recent work from Tuck and colleague (2017) discovered that not only does trait positive affect reduce risk of CVD, but one’s ability to express positive emotions does as well…good thing my mom is an expressive person!
 I also wonder whether ability to deliberately express positive emotion is related to an individual’s emotion regulation tendencies?
-Or even whether cued ability to express positive emotion could be a form of emotional regulation as it may promote social interaction and support.
+Or even whether cued ability to express positive emotion could be a form of emotional regulation as it may promote social interaction and support from others.
 Although this particular study did not measure one’s positive expressive ability during an acute stressor, could the ability to do so facilitate resilience, which may also contribute to reduced CVD risk?
+To be determined!